-Notice to Existing Customers and Users: We have updated our DistillerSR Subscription Terms (formerly referred to as the hyperlinked MSA version 3).
-For any Customer and Users subject to the previous version of these terms, this note shall stand as prior notice of these changes which will become effective as of November 16, 2022.
-To review the previous version of these terms, please click HERE.
+Notice to Existing Customers and Users: We have updated our DistillerSR Subscription Terms.
+For any Customer and Users subject to the previous version (v.3.1) of these terms, this note shall stand as prior notice of these changes which will become effective as of June 1, 2023.
 For any existing Customers and Users whose Subscriptions are subject to an executed MSA or equivalent executed contract, this Notice to Existing Customers and User is prior notice that these DSR Subscription Terms shall replace any previously signed Master Subscription Agreement or equivalent executed contract, as of the date of signature on the associated Proposal.
 If you are accessing the Service(s) through a Subscription procured through an authorized third-party reseller, these DSR Subscription Terms shall not apply and the Terms of Service accessible via the login page, shall govern.

 STANDARD TERMS AND CONDITIONS:

 By executing a Proposal and accessing the Service(s), you have entered into a legally binding contract with DistillerSR Inc. (“Vendor” or “we”/“our”) for access to and use of the Service(s), and you are agreeing, individually and/or on behalf of the company/entity whose information you provided during the registration process, or within a Proposal (“User” or “You”), to be bound by the Agreement (as defined below), including the terms set out herein.

 These DSR Subscription Terms (defined below), as amended from time to time, sets forth the terms and conditions which govern your subscription and purchase of, access to, and use of, the Service(s) (defined below).
 To use the Service(s), you must agree to be bound by the Agreement as a whole, including the terms of these DSR Subscription Terms.